AWegnerGitHub/awegnergithub.github.io-content/2015_11_18_i'm-running-for-moderator-on-stack-overflow-again.md

 *Updated November 21, 2015*

 The primary phase is in the third day.
 In day 1, I was hovering around 9th/10th place.
 Overnight, between days 1 and 2 though, I dropped down to 11th.
-I've been sitting here consistantly for a full day now and, while still gaining votes, I'm not gaining as fast as 10th position.
+I've been sitting here consistently for a full day now and, while still gaining votes, I'm not gaining as fast as 10th position.
 It appears I may not make the cutoff by Friday's deadline.
 While disappointing, there are a few things that I came away with that I'm very happy about.

-In the last primary, I revieved 1,492 positive votes.
+In the last primary, I received 1,492 positive votes.
 I've surpassed that already.
-I've over 2,100 currently.
+I have over 2,100 currently.
 I'm pleased with that upswing.
 I was also more prepared for the questionnaire portion of the primaries this time.
 I've gotten the second highest number of upvotes on my [responses][6].
 Several of the questions were similar to last time, but there are a few that I think should be included in the future elections.

 ### Questionnaire